 Mitzi Gaynor remembers Coco Palms quite well.
 She stayed in one the bungalows during filming of South Pacific.
-On her recent trip to Kauai, her first in 50 years, she lamented the condition of the resort and the loss it represents to Hawaii.
+On her visit to Kauai, the first in 50 years, she lamented the condition of the resort and the loss it represents to Hawaii.

-Another person with memories of Coco Palms is Larry Rivera.
-Now 77 years young he has become the unofficial caretaker of the resort.
+Another person with memories of Coco Palms is Larry Rivera who has become the unofficial caretaker of the resort.

 Larry started as a busboy at Coco Palms 57 years ago and was on hand to sing and talk to us.
 When you hear him speak and look in his eyes, you see in him the magic of a time long passed.
 Larry doesn’t see an empty resort but a place that is still alive.
 He’s passionate about the Coco Palms and wants the property opened again.